Democratic Debate Lineup: Sanders And Biden To Face Off

 Loading...

-To qualify for the debates, candidates had to amass 65,000 donors, spread across 20 states, or they had to get at least 1 percent support across three national or early-state polls.
+To qualify for the debates, candidates had to amass 65,000 donors, spread across 20 states, or they had to get at least 1% support across three national or early-state polls.

 Of the 23 major Democratic candidates, three did not qualify: Montana Gov. Steve Bullock; Miramar, Fla., Mayor Wayne Messam; and Massachusetts Rep. Seth Moulton.
 Bullock on Thursday sent a letter to the DNC arguing that he did qualify, but the DNC has not changed its lineup.